erinyoung/ACI/README.md

 1. Reference (must the same as the reference of the bam file)
 2. Start position
 3. Stop position
-4. Name of the amplicon or bait region
+4. Name of the amplicon

-A header can be included in the bedfile, but the header must start with a '#'.
+ACI does not support bedfiles with headers.

 Example amplicon bedfile.
 ```